 points) and a pawn (1 point.)

 Obtaining three pawns for a minor piece (a bishop or a knight) is said to be an "even" exchange.
 The exchange of bishop for knight, or knight for bishop, is considered an "even" exchange, although some charts list the bishop at 3.5 points.
 The bishop has greater mobility than the knight on an open board, but can only reach the 32 squares of its own color.
-The knight can eventually reach all the squares on the board.
+The knight can reach all the squares on the board, albeit slowly.
 A knight will be more valuable in closed positions, especially vs. a "bad bishop" blocked behind its own pawns.

 The bishop pair is almost always considered a positional advantage versus any other combination of minor pieces, so perhaps the bishop should rate higher.
 Pundits frequently refer to obtaining bishop for knight as winning "the minor exchange."
-Two minor pieces for rook and pawn is an even exchange.
+Two minor pieces for rook and pawn is an even exchange, theoretically.
 When one player obtains a rook for a minor piece, he is said to win "the exchange."
 Exchanging queen and pawn for two rooks is often difficult to evaluate.
 Exchanging a queen for three minor pieces is also difficult to assess.
-While "rules of thumb" are helpful guides, there are always exceptions and a player must evaluate each new position carefully.
+While "rules of thumb" are helpful guides, there are always exceptions and a player must evaluate each potential new position carefully.
 Experience plays an important role in deciding whether to exchange.

 As we have seen in the section on how the pieces move, on an open board a queen, rook or bishop has greater "theoretical" mobility than a king, knight or pawn.
 But chess games are rarely played on an open board, and so actual mobility of all the pieces must be constantly re-evaluated during a game.